 - Family compensation fund.

-The Federal Compensation Office manages the CFC family compensation fund for affiliated employers.
+The Federal Compensation Office manages the FCO family compensation fund for affiliated employers.
 The family compensation fund pays child allowance in accordance with the Family Allowances Act.